-Finally, one should also point out Decree 69/2013 of December 20, which regulates PPP and BC whose investment does not exceed MZN 5 million (approximately USD 135,000) (small dimension ventures).
+Finally, one should also point out Decree no. 69/2013, of December 20, which regulates PPP and BC whose investment does not exceed MZN 5 million (small dimension ventures).

 In general, the contracting of PPP and BC of small dimension ventures is made through public tender and, exceptionally, by direct award.